Water-Systems-Management-UCM/OpenAg_Docs/source/Dapper/irrigated_nonirrigated_data_split.rst

 So, a crop like corn, which has a split of acres at 80% irrigated and 20% nonirrigated is sent to the models exactly as the inputs provide, with 80 acres used in the PMP model and 20 acres used in the regression model.
 But the other two crops in the region are modified slightly.
 Grain, with 96 nonirrigated acres and 4 irrigated acres has all 100 acres sent to the nonirrigated regression model.
-Beans, see the reverse, with 97.5 acres of irrigated land and 2.5 acres of nonirrigated land, it sees all 100 acres of its cropped area sent to the irrigated PMP model.
+Beans see the reverse, with 97.5 acres of irrigated land and 2.5 acres of nonirrigated land, it sees all 100 acres of its cropped area sent to the irrigated PMP model.
 These numbers add up to 100 for ease of percentages, but in reality, the area for each crop within a region would not match between crops.